 The more men exercise their rights, the better it will be for all parents.

 Currently while men of a certain age occupy positions of dominance in most organisations, their thinking prevails.
 With a new generation eventually, in two-parent households, parenting will shift to being more of a partnership.
 We should therefore expect to see more organisations taking an open-minded view about hiring women who are pregnant, or intend to become pregnant, and accommodating what is a very short timeframe in an overall career.
 I am hearing increased anecdotal evidence about organisations hiring women who are already pregnant and being willing to wait until their maternity leave was completed.

 “I love my job and I want to stay in this organisation.
-But I’m telling you now, I would like to get pregnant this year which means I will be on maternity leave in Q2 or Q3 next year.
+But I’m telling you now, I would like to get pregnant this year which means I will be on maternity leave in Q2 or Q3 of 2017.
 How are we going to deal with this?”